2015 Italian Grand Prix: Free practice

 Per the regulations for the 2015 season, three practice sessions were held; there were two 90-minute sessions on Friday and another one-hour session before qualifying on Saturday.
-In what The Guardian described as an "as dominant as ever" performance, Mercedes and Lewis Hamilton lead the times in both practice sessions on Friday, with Nico Rosberg in second on both occasions.
+In what The Guardian described as an "as dominant as ever" performance, Mercedes and Lewis Hamilton led the times in both practice sessions on Friday, with Nico Rosberg in second on both occasions.
 During the first session on Friday morning, Hamilton led his teammate by half a second, with Sebastian Vettel in third, another full second behind.
 Daniel Ricciardo was the fastest driver in a Renault-powered car, and trailed Hamilton by more than two seconds.
 Jolyon Palmer again replaced Romain Grosjean in the Lotus during the first practice and ended the session half a second off his teammate's pace in fifteenth.
 Carlos Sainz Jr. briefly brought out a red flag when he got stuck in the gravel after spinning out at Parabolica.